Alex4210987/deepiMessage/README.md

 ## Features

 - Send iMessages:
-  A apple script will be executed to send iMessages to the target user.
+  An AppleScript will be executed to send iMessages to the target user.
 - Receive iMessages:
   The SQLite database will be queried to get the latest iMessages received.